-What are the chemicals doctors say may have been used to poison Alexei Navalny?
+What are the chemical compounds doctors say may have been used to poison Alexei Navalny?

 Navalny’s spokesperson accused Russian authorities of deliberately poisoning him, charges the Kremlin denies.
 But well-known critics of Putin have been targeted in a sequence of poisonings, confirmed and alleged.

 In 2018, former Russian spy Sergei Skripal and his daughter were hospitalized after being poisoned with Novichok in their home in Salisbury, England.
-They survived, but a man unconnected to their pair who came in contact with the chemical died.
+They survived, but a woman unconnected to the pair who came in contact with the chemical compound died.
 The United Kingdom blamed Russia for the attack.
 The Kremlin denied responsibility.

 Pyotr Verzilov, a member of the Pussy Riot protest group, sought medical care in Germany in 2018 after he became ill from a suspected poisoning.
 He blamed it on Russian military intelligence.
 Doctors in Berlin found no traces of poison in his system, though they said they could also identify no other possible explanation for his symptoms.